gctroise/QBtoWEIS-CM/README.md

    "path2qb_libs" & "path2qb_dll" are found below the "qblade_configuration" object.

+## **Some corrections**
+    It is recommended to bring some changes according to the following instructions:

+        1. The roll, pitch and yaw variables were defined in radians in RAFT, but for the purposes and functionalities of QBtoWEIS-CM, they should be defined in deg.
+In 'raft/omdao_raft.py', you should replace line 297 with:

+            myunit = 'deg'

+        2. QBtoWEIS-CM requires wisdem 3.18.1.
+In this version there is an error in the LCOE calculation of Plant Finance SE: the Turbine Capital Cost (TCC) is included twice, resulting in an overestimation of the LCOE.
+The error comes from ORBIT, where the output "total_capex" already includes the TCC.
+You should correct the 'wisdem/orbit/api/wisdem.py' according to the instructions in [WISDEM #602 commit](https://github.com/WISDEM/WISDEM/commit/9c33aacddca7c0a5813e69dfba13337dbb2c6b3f).

 ## Troubleshoot.
 If you are having trouble creating the virtual environment try allocating more RAM to the WSL2 (e.g. https://learn.microsoft.com/en-us/answers/questions/1296124/how-to-increase-memory-and-cpu-limits-for-wsl2-win)